Understanding Tariffs

 This tariff is also known as “Peak / Off-Peak” and is one of the most cost effective tariffs for the average Aussie household.
 However the network companies have now closed this tariff to new entrants.
 If you are currently on a peak / off-peak tariff, be careful not to switch to another tariff unless you’re confident the change will be for the better, because you will not be able to go back.

 A flexible tariff is similar to TOU mentioned above, only instead of having two rates depending on the time of day you use power, it has three rates.
-See the below example.
+This tariff is no longer available.

 The price of electricity is lower than the peak rate and higher than the off-peak rate, when there is a reduced demand for electricity.